BLOG Topics 2023

 The following is the prologue and Chapter 1 from my upcoming book that should be available in early fall.
 It is about the murder of two Salem NH girls in 1997 by three boys who wanted to see what it was like to kill someone.

-Hi All, Murder by the Bathhouse Door is now available on Amazon and can be obtained by clicking the link below: https://www.amazon.com/Murder-Bathhouse-Door-murder-teenage-ebook/dp/B0C4BCTHRB/ref=sr_1_1?crid=PTIKOVXSIGDT&keywords=murder+by+the+bathhouse+door&qid=1683466946&sprefix=%2Caps%2C91&sr=8-1 The Prologue and Chapter 1 are available below |
+Hi All, Murder by the Bathhouse Door is now available on Amazon and can be obtained by clicking the link below: https://www.amazon.com/Murder-Bathhouse-Door-murder-teenage-ebook/dp/B0C4BCTHRB/ref=sr_1_1?crid=PTIKOVXSIGDT&keywords=murder+by+the+bathhouse+door&qid=1683466946&sprefix=%2Caps%2C91&sr=8-1 The Prologue and Chapter 1 are available on the page that can be found under More |

 Prologue